wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme.md

 ### 8) Re-boot and secure update to V2

-The boot program checks integlity and authenticity of V2, swap the partition safely and initiates V2.
+The boot program checks integrity and authenticity of V2, swap the partition safely and initiates V2.
 You will see following message after the partition information.